 (1) The number of Congregational Council members to be elected and their term of office is determined by Section 22 and 23 of the Congregational Code.

-(2) In the election, due consideration is to be given to the diversity within the Congregation.
+(2) In the election, due consideration is to be given to the diversity within the congregation.

 Section 3 Eligibility

-(1) All Congregation members who have reached the age of 18 years on the day of the election and who are registered members of the congregation have the right to vote.
+(1) All congregation members who have reached the age of 18 years on the day of the election and who are registered members of the congregation have the right to vote.

 (2) Election of Congregational Council members shall be arranged so that not more than half of the total number of councillors stand for election.
 In the case where a Congregational Councillor is co-opted in accordance with Section 28 of the Congregational Code, the number of Congregational Councillors to be elected shall be increased accordingly.